 Before a co-operative can apply for registration, there must be at least one meeting of people who are interested in forming the co-operative.
+There should be a minimum of 5 people and a minimum of 2 directors.
+The members fee must be equal for all the members of the co-operative.
 The people present at this meeting must adopt the constitution of the co-operative and elect the first directors of the co-operative.